Visit Us or Learn More

-Visit 1st Year Core and see for yourself what the MPA program is really like.
+Visit 1st Year Core to see for yourself what the MPA program is really like.

-For the Public & Nonprofit Administration and Public Policy concentrations (which meet together as one group, the "PNAPP/General" cohort):
+For the Public & Nonprofit Administration and Public Policy concentrations (which meet together as one group, the "PNAPP" cohort):

 - Visit one night of 1st Year Core, which meets during Fall, Winter and Spring quarters on Thursday nights from 6 to 10 pm.

 - Feel welcome to drop by — just notify faculty when you get there, and you can drop in for a few minutes or stay until 10 pm, whatever works for you!

-- In the Spring 2016 quarter, the 1st Year Core course is "Policy, Finance and Budgeting for Public Administration."
-Visitors are welcome from April 7th (week 2) through May 26th (week 9).
+- In the Fall 2016 quarter, the 1st Year Core course is “The Context of Public Administration.”
+Visitors are welcome from October 6th (week 2) through November 17th (week 8).

 - Plan to get to campus by 5:40 to have time to park and make your way to class.
-Parking costs $2 -- cash only -- and the closest parking is in Lot C.
+Parking costs $3—cash only—and the closest parking is in Lot C.

 For the Tribal Governance concentration/cohort: